greggelong/hexapawn/README.md

 I first read about it in Basic Computer Games

-There is a Vsause2 abut it.
+There is a Vsause2 about it.